 The HUD Office of Lead Hazard Control and Healthy Homes (OLHCHH) provides funds to reduce lead-based paint hazards in low-income housing where children under six could potentially reside.
 The OLHCHH enforces HUD's lead-based paint regulations, provides public outreach and technical assistance to help protect children and their families from health and safety hazards in the home.
-The City of Memphis Division of Housing and Community Development (HCD) has implemented a 42- month program with the newly awarded \$5.6 million Lead Hazard Reduction Grant (LHRG) to reduce lead hazards and provide minimal healthy housing solutions to qualified applicants.
+The City of Memphis Division of Housing and Community Development (HCD) is in the process of closing out the current grant agreement, which was a 42- month opportunity with \$5.6 million Lead Hazard Reduction Grant (LHRG) to reduce lead hazards and provide minimal healthy housing solutions to qualified applicants.
+Currently, HCD is in the process of applying for another grant opportunity, which when awarded, will be a 46- month grant awarded for \$5.7 million.

-During this fiscal year (FY23), HCD expects to identify or receive referrals on at least 100 housing units for potential lead hazard reduction work.
-Eligibility will be determined, units will be enrolled, and a minimum of 100 inspections and risk assessments will be completed, in addition, to 40 healthy housing assessments on those housing units.
-This will result in remediation and clearance for at least 100 housing units, rental and owner-occupied.
+During this fiscal year (FY24), HCD expects to identify or receive referrals on at least 100 housing units for potential lead hazard reduction work.
+Eligibility will be determined, units will be enrolled, and a minimum of 50 inspections and risk assessments will be completed, in addition, to 40 healthy housing assessments on those housing units.
+This will result in remediation and clearance for at least 50 housing units, rental and owner-occupied.
 HCD maintains lists of owner-occupied and rental properties built prior to 1978 that have already been identified as potential candidates for hazard reduction activities.
 These lists will be used on an ongoing basis to identify potential units for remediation and to notify owners of funding availability.

-HCD Lead Hazard Reduction staff will coordinate lead hazard outreach and education efforts with partners such as the Shelby County Health Department, Shelby County Environmental Court, State of Tennessee- Division of Solid Waste Department of Environment and Conservation (TDEC) and Memphis Housing Authority- Housing Choice Program.
+HCD Lead Hazard Reduction staff will coordinate lead hazard outreach and education efforts with partners such as the Shelby County Health Department, Shelby County Environmental Court, State of Tennessee- Division of Solid Waste Department of Environment and Conservation (TDEC), Memphis Housing Authority- Housing Choice Voucher Program, TVA's One Touch Partnership, Green and Healthy Homes, and the City's Weatherization Assistance Program.
 These partners will provide avenues for involving private management companies, owners of rental properties, faith- and community-based organizations, and contractors in both identification and reduction of lead hazards.
 HCD will also utilize lead demonstration grant funds to provide employment training in the field of lead hazard reduction for at least 30 low-income individuals as lead hazard workers and 10 individuals as lead hazard supervisors.

-Shelby County Health Department will provide blood lead level testing, ongoing medical case management for children with EBLs, and community education regarding lead poisoning prevention.
+Shelby County Health Department will provide blood lead level testing, ongoing medical case management for children with EBLs, and coordinate a community- wide education campaign regarding lead poisoning prevention.

-HCD has an established partnership through a memorandum of understanding with a group of stakeholders from the community called the Healthy Homes Partnership (HHP).
+HCD has an established partnership through a memorandum of understanding with a group of Annual Action Plan stakeholders from the community called the Healthy Homes Partnership (HHP).
 HHP is a collaborative established to conduct research, identify, develop, and advance best practices and strategies, including but not limited to appropriate legal, policy and regulatory measures to increase the availability of and access to healthy housing for residents in the Local Jurisdictions.

-The HCD Lead Hazard Reduction Grant was suspended with intake and production activities due to the COVID-19 Pandemic in FY 20 and part of FY 21.
-The program anticipates start up at full capacity at the advice and recommendation of state and local officials to maintain safety for all.
+The HCD Lead Hazard Reduction Grant was suspended due to the COVID-19 Pandemic in FY 20 and part of FY 21.
+The program is currently functioning at full capacity and anticipates a positive response from the new HUD grant opportunity.